ReadyBin/underConstruction/en/README.md

 ## Quick start
   - ### Vishnu sources
 	* You can find the sources here: [Vishnu on GitHub](https://github.com/VishnuHome/Vishnu)
+	* The overview page (github page) can be found here: [Vishnu on GitHub.io](https://vishnuhome.github.io/Vishnu)

   - ### Installation:

 	Please carry out the following steps for the initial setup:
 	* Create a local base directory for all other Vishnu and help directories, for example c:\Users\<user>\Documents\MyVishnu.
-	* Download [init.zip](https://github.com/VishnuHome/Setup/raw/master/Vishnu.bin/init.zip) and unzip it into the base directory.
+	* Download [Vishnu.data.zip](https://github.com/VishnuHome/Setup/raw/master/Vishnu.bin/Vishnu.data.zip) and unzip it into the base directory.

 	The following structure is then created: